herisarwanto/herisarwanto/README.md

 Mobile Developer
 ----------------

-I am a mobile developer who loves flutter but crashes with kotlin.
+I am a mobile developer who loves Flutter but crashes with Kotlin.

-* 🌍  I'm based in Pekanbaru, Riau, Indonesia
+* 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [MyPortofolio](http://herisarwanto.netlify.app)
 * ✉️  You can contact me at [herysarwanto17@gmail.com](mailto:herysarwanto17@gmail.com)
-* 🚀  I'm currently working on [Majoo Indonesia](http://majoo.id)
+* 🚀  I'm currently working on [Freelance]
-* 🧠  I'm learning Flutter & Kotlin
+* 🧠  I have experience in Flutter and Kotlin
 * 🤝  I'm open to collaborating on Projects

 ### Skills